Samsung Galaxy S23 colours leak ahead of launch

-(Pocket-lint) - We're not far off the full launch of the Samsung Galaxy S23 phones and there are already various leaks appearing.
+We're not far off the full launch of the Samsung Galaxy S23 phones and there are already various leaks appearing.

 It is thought that the Samsung Galaxy Unpacked event will take place in the first week of February 2023 and that's when the full reveal will take place.
 In the meantime, there are nuggets of info appearing about the future phones, including the Samsung Galaxy S23 Ultra specs being just recently confirmed.